tlevine/dada.pink/user-2015-music-video-plots/index.md

 3. Relevance of data music videos in practice

 The majority of my talk will be on how to make music videos in R.
-I'll start with an introduction into the theory behind data music videos, then I'll discuss some details of the R programming, and I'll conclude with some advice on how you can use data music videos in practice.
+I'll start with some theory behind data music videos, then I'll discuss some details of the R programming, and I'll conclude with some advice on how you can use data music videos in practice.